 With a one-touch reclinable seat, the innovative CIBO is able to convert from a high chair to a rocker thanks to the quick lift rear stoppers.
 It features five-height adjustments, a removable food tray, lockable front wheels and we love the compact fold for easy storage.

 Seating minis up to 3 years or 15kg, the comfy Izimini baby seat comes in 5 gorgeous prints.
 Keeping bub safe with its built-in harness, it’s easy-clean, lightweight and portable.
 Bonus, there’s even a pocket at the back for extra essentials like bibs.

 Crafted from sustainable (and good-looking) beech wood, the Mocka Original high chair features handy adjustable tray settings, seat and footrest heights – too good.
 It is easily wiped down, has a comfy non-slip cushion and cleverly converts to a junior chair once bub grows.

 It’s achieved cult-like status around the world for the simple fact that it’s such incredible value.
 It has removable legs, a kiddie-safe surface that is a piece of cake to wipe (or hose) down and an adjustable safety buckle.
 A padded cushion insert is available separately.

 Baby Highchairs: Your questions answered

-Buying any kind of baby feeding chair can be tricky, so to help you out, we’ve answered some of the most common baby products questions when it comes to feeding seats in Australia.
+Buying any kind of baby feeding chair can be tricky, so to help you out, we’ve answered some of the most common questions.

 A high chair is often preferred for younger babies still being fed by a parent because they’re more sturdy and supportive.
 Once little ones become more confident sitting unsupported at the dining table and begin eating independently, booster seats or junior chairs are a great option for the family table.